concord-consortium/portal-pages/README.md

 ## Testing local Portal Pages with a remote Portal

-You can use the proxy setup described above to test out some parts of portal pages with content from a remote portal.
-However several portal features do not work properly.
-An alternative which seems to work better is to use the [ResourceOverride Chrome extension](https://github.com/kylepaulsen/ResourceOverride) to override all requests to the portal-pages library js and css with your local javascript.
+You can test how your changes to portal pages will look any deployed portal with the [ResourceOverride Chrome extension](https://github.com/kylepaulsen/ResourceOverride).
+You use this extension to override the requests to the portal-pages.js and portal-pages.css.

-Most of time remote portals use tagged versions of the portal pages code.
-So first you need to find the URL for the portal-pages javascript the remote portal is using.
-You can find this in the chrome developer tools.
-For example lets say it is: https://portal-pages.concord.org/version/v1.9.0-pre.3/library/portal-pages.js

-Then go into ResourceOverride extension page and add this mapping: https://portal-pages.concord.org/version/v1.9.0-pre.3/library/portal-pages.js -> http://localhost:8080/portal-pages.js

-Mixed https and http content works fine.
-Also if you look at the Chrome DevTools Source tab you should see that portal-pages.js and portal-pages.css are listed on the dev host that you mapped them too.
+Go into ResourceOverride extension page and add a Rule.
+Choose the `URL -> URL` type.
+Use these settings `From:  '**/library/portal-pages.*'  To: http://localhost:8080/portal-pages.*` The `*` and `**` have a special meaning in the ResourceOverride extension, see the Help section of the extension for more info.

+Now load in the page you want to test.
+It is useful to verify your local code is being picked up.
+You can look a the Chrome DevTools Sources tab, and then Page tab to see the list of domains files have been loaded from.
+You should see localhost:8080, and you should not see portal-pages.concord.org.

+Remember to disable the override when you are done testing.

+Note: live-reload or hot module replacement does not work in this case.
+So you will need to manually reload the page after making a change to source.
+If you look at the browser console you can see that it is partially working.
+The console prints out the compile messages.
+But after compiling the page is not updated.
+This might be fixable.

 ## Travis S3 Deployments ##